 Unleashing the modern IT workforce: an antifragile model that supports community needs

 Since July 2020, ASU’s University Technology Office has embarked on a journey to become a more agile and antifragile organization.
-This internal digital transformation has become known by the moniker “UTO 2.1” (for 2021!) and together we have shaped the organization into a rapidly reconfigurable and entrepreneurial model that better meets the needs of our community.
+This internal digital transformation has been given the moniker “UTO 2.1” (for 2021!), and together we have shaped the organization into a rapidly reconfigurable and entrepreneurial model that better meets the needs of our community.

 “UTO 2.1 has been a reframing not only of how work gets done at UTO, but also about how we are agile in addressing the needs of the ASU and broader community,” said Lev Gonick, ASU CIO.
 “Instead of a hierarchical, top-down approach, our goal has been to advance a model that empowers individuals to leverage existing skills and build new ones on a greater diversity of projects.”